JetBrains/intellij-sdk-docs/topics/ui/controls/text_area.md

 Follow the rules for the [input field](input_field.md).

 A label is required for all empty text areas.
-If a text area is prefilled and it’s clear from the context what data it contains, a label can be omitted.
+If a text area is prefilled, and it’s clear from the context what data it contains, a label can be omitted.
 For example, the following text area is used to preview file and code templates:
 ![](no_label.png){width=584}

-*If new file template is added and the text area is empty, the label is required.*
+*If a new file template is added and the text area is empty, the label is required.*

 Do **not** put units on the right of the text area.